 - Aoyue 469 60W Soldering Station ($) - Decent budget option

-- Aoyue 937+ Pro Series 45W Digitial Soldering Station ($$) - Having a digital readout is very nice to have so you know what temperature the iron is at
+- ★ Yihua 937D+ SMD Soldering Iron Rework Station LED Display ($) - Easy to adjust temperature using the knob, and having a digital readout is very nice to have so you know what temperature the iron is at

 - Hakko FX888D ($$$) - You'll see a lot of recommendations out there for this iron, and rightly so, as this is a quality soldering iron

-- TS100 Pocket-size Soldering Iron ($$) - Nice little soldering iron with a digitial readout of the temperature
+- TS100 Pocket-size Soldering Iron ($$) - Nice little soldering iron with a digitial readout of the temperature.
+Really portable.

 Diameter: 0.031" solder is good for general usage.
 For SMD components which are smaller, 0.020" is recommended.